 Many people send emails from their phones, and while that’s not a bad thing, it does increase the risk of errors—especially if you’re using the voice dictation tool.
 The computer may “hear” the wrong word, use the wrong spelling, or even occasionally completely change the whole meaning of your message.
 If you do use voice dictation, be sure to proofread carefully before hitting send.

 “If a reply isn’t necessary, then don’t send one,” says Olivier.
 “It’s that simple.”
 Replying “thanks” or “OK” doesn’t convey additional information and adds another email to an already full inbox.
 It is not considered rude in emails to skip the “thank you,” but you should still use it when speaking in person.
 The exception to this is if the sender asks you to confirm receipt or to acknowledge you received the information.
 That said, you’ll definitely want to avoid the following irritating email phrases.

 Be cautious with emojis and text speak

 LOLs and smiley faces are common in texting, but in an email, those abbreviations and emojis can come across as informal at best and confusing at worst.
 However, this is one area where etiquette is changing rapidly, and in companies with a more casual corporate culture, they are totally fine, says Olivier.
-In fact, using some emojis can make you seem with it and on top of current trends.
+In fact, using some emojis can make you seem with it and on top of current trends, while others like the thumbs-up emoji can come across as passive aggressive.
 This comes down to understanding the corporate culture and the expectations of the person you are emailing, she notes.